rivimey/elife-vagrant/README.md

 	librarian-chef install && vagrant up

+# Troubleshooting

+## AWS Keys not provided

+The error:

+	There are errors in the configuration of this machine.
+Please fix the following errors and try again:

+	AWS Provider:
+	* An access key ID must be specified via "access_key_id"
+	* A secret access key is required via "secret_access_key"

+means you haven't setup your AWS keys (or your shell isn't passing them into the script).
+This could be because you are using a separate file (such as ".aws_keys") and you haven't 'sourced' the file into the current shell.

+## Librarian-Chef Not Run

+The error:

+	[default] The cookbook path '/work/work-aws-openvpn2/elife-vagrant/cookbooks' doesn't exist.
+Ignoring...

+means you haven't run:

+	librarian-chef install

+(or it failed to run correctly).

 # What it does

 Cookbooks are installed using librarian.
 Check the `Cheffile` to see which cookbooks we donwnlad as